inbn/component-gallery/src/content/homepage.md

 date: '2019-03-20'
 ---

-_The Component Gallery_ is the product of an ongoing survey into the components that make up [design systems](design-systems).
+Designed to be a reference for component builders, _the Component Gallery_ is a regularly updated repository of interface components based on examples from the world of [design systems](design-systems).